 Acceptance to Groves Academy

 Acceptance is based on Groves Academy's ability to meet each child's needs.
-Most students at Groves Academy have a learning disability or an attention disorder, and demonstrate average or above average intelligence with a discrepancy between aptitude and achievement in the classroom.
+Most students at Groves have a learning disability or attention disorder, and demonstrate average or above average intelligence with a discrepancy between aptitude and achievement in the classroom.

 Based on available space, students are selected for admission on the basis of their learning disability, academic potential, past school academic and behavioral performance, and the willingness to work within our school program.
 While any student may occasionally become frustrated by challenging assignments, students with primary behavioral or emotional issues will be better served in another environment.